I have written about many happy topics on this blog. How about some emotional abuse?

 I had the rug constantly pulled from underneath me, and that made me even more paranoid about things.
 Does he actually like this, or is he going to throw it into my face the next chance he gets?
 Are we having a nice time, or am I going to get blamed for ruining it?

-He was a man of grand gestures, Lochan.
+He was a man of grand gestures, Lewis.
 He would do something romantic, usually after I had said that I’m really tired and not in the mood.
 Then he would have a go at me for not having the right reaction into his surprise.
 Didn’t I understand how it made him feel when he had seen all this trouble and his girlfriend didn’t care?
 I still hate dates and any organised events where I’m expected to behave in a certain manner because of this.

 I couldn’t trust my own interpretation of the situation because everything was somehow turned into being my fault.
 Because we also lived together, there was no escaping it.
 He would be on my back constantly.
 He was also my only mirror of the situation, no matter how distorted the image was and I’d find myself asking ‘is it me?’

 One time I was watching a stand up show on my laptop.
 He was doing something on the other end of the room.
 The show was funny and I would laugh.
 I heard him say something.
 I took off the headphones.

 “Could you go to speech therapy or something?
 I can’t stand your laughter.
 It’s so horrible.”

 One time we were going out to meet his friends.
 He would put a lot effort into his appearance, and I had a pair of white trainers that he really hated.